18F/DOI-Digital-Services-PIA-UX/content.md

 - [ ] Private sector
 - [ ] Other (describe)

-How will the information be collected?

-What is the intended use of the PII collected?

-How will the data be retrieved from the system?
-List the identifiers that will be used to retrieve information (e.g., name, case number, etc.).
+How will the information be collected, and what will it be used for?

 ####Information Mapping
 Describe where information is being collected and stored within specific components of the system.